Benjamin Josses Odoki: Career before judgeship

 He returned to Uganda after his studies in Tanzania.
 In 1969 he became an Advocate of the High Court of Uganda and was called to the Uganda Bar.
 The following year, he was appointed a State Attorney and was later promoted to Senior State Attorney a few years later.
 He also served as Director of the Uganda Law Development Centre.

 Career as a judge

 In 1978, at the age of 35 years, he was appointed as a judge to the High Court of Uganda.
 From 1981 until 1984 was seconded to serve as the Director of Public Prosecutions.
 In 1986 he was appointed as a Justice of the Supreme Court of Uganda.
 From 1996 to 2000, he served as Chairman of the Judicial Service Commission.
 He became the Chief Justice of Uganda in 2001, serving in that capacity until his mandatory retirement at the age of 70 on 23 March 23, 2013.
-He did however serve a three months extension until 23 June 2013 however the extension was controversial and generated mixed reactions from the public.
-He is currently serves as a Vice president/ Judge of the Administrative Tribunal of the African Development Bank and Judge of the Supreme Court of Swaziland.
+However, he served a three months extension until 23 June 2013.
+The extension was controversial and generated mixed reactions from the public.
+He formerly served as a Vice president/ Judge of the Administrative Tribunal of the African Development Bank and Judge of the Supreme Court of Eswatini.